 College: Princeton University

-One of the most comprehensive free courses in our ranking, Algorithms, Part One requires 54 hours of study for completion.
-This intermediate class for programmers addresses concepts such as:
+One of the most comprehensive online courses in data science, Algorithms, Part One requires 54 hours of study for completion.
+This intermediate data science class for programmers addresses concepts such as:

 - Elementary Data Structures